darkshapes/zodiac/README.md

 As mentioned above, the system can be served to a mobile device on the LAN (textual serve).
 Because the interface runs in terminal console, Zodiac can also be run completely headless.

-This unity completes the scope of <a href="https://github.com/darkshapes/>darkshapes</a> projects.
+The system unites <a href="https://github.com/darkshapes/">darkshapes</a> projects.
 Discussion topics, issue requests, reviews, and code updates are encouraged.
 Talk to us in our <A href="https://discord.gg/RYaJw9mPPe">Discord</a> to catch up-to-date information.

 ### Development Reference
 ```